Tanzania ups royalties on gold and uranium exports with new law

-KINSHASA, July 4 Democratic Republic of Congo is in talks with Russian state-owned bank VTB over potential investments worth as much as $1 billion, Congolese officials said.

-DAR ES SALAAM, July 4 Tanzania's parliament passed a new law on Thursday which raises royalties from gold, copper, silver and platinum exports to six percent from four percent.
+DAR ES SALAAM, July 4 (Reuters) - Tanzania's parliament passed a new law on Thursday which raises royalties from gold, copper, silver and platinum exports to six percent from four percent.

 The text of the new law, published by the state-run news agency, also includes increasing the royalty on uranium exports from five percent to six percent.